19 Ridiculous Ways to Make $10,000 You Definitely Haven’t Thought of Yet

 This team of brothers made not just $10,000, but $200,000 — in one month.

-Granted, if you had the $200,000 startup cost handy, you might not be reading this post.
+Granted, if you had their startup cost handy, you might not be reading this post.
 But if you have any, it’s a scary smart way to double your money.

 How many people you’d have to scare: 400.
 You might even have more Facebook friends than that!

 Although you may not have quite as much supply as Kyle Waring did in the famous Boston snowstorm of 2015, it turns out people in sunny locales will actually buy boxes of snow.